tlverse/tlverse-handbook/08-tmle3mopttx.md

 Loss-based Estimation (CV-TMLE) [@cvtmle2010].
 In great generality, we first need to estimate the true individual treatment regime, $d_0(V)$, which corresponds to dynamic treatment rule ($d(V)$) that takes a subset of covariates
-$V \in W$ and assigns treatment to each individual based on their observed covariates $v$.
+$V$ and assigns treatment to each individual based on their observed covariates $v$.
 With the estimate of the true optimal ITR in hand, we can estimate its corresponding value.

 ### Binary treatment

 How do we estimate the optimal individualized treatment regime?
-In the case of a binary treatment, a key quantity for optimal ITR is the blip function.
-One can show that any optimal ITR assigns treatment to individuals falling in strata in which the stratum specific average treatment effect, the blip function, is positive and does not assign treatment to individuals for which this quantity is negative.
+In the case of a binary treatment, a key quantity for optimal ITR is the __blip function__.
+One can show that any optimal ITR assigns treatment to individuals falling in strata in which the stratum specific average treatment effect, the blip, is positive and does not assign treatment to individuals for which this quantity is negative.
 Therefore for a binary treatment, under causal assumptions, we define the blip function as: